bbaker2/slashcord/docs/tutorial/slashcommanddispatcher.md

 }

 private Command createPingPong() {
-    return new CommandTierI("ping", "Will Ping");
+    return new RegularCommand("ping", "Will Ping");
 }

 private Command createFizzBuzzCommand() {
-     return new CommandTierI("fizzbuzz", "Fizz if divisible by 3, Buzz if divisible by 5") .addOption(
+     return new RegularCommand("fizzbuzz", "Fizz if divisible by 3, Buzz if divisible by 5") .addOption(
              new IntOption("number", "Any whole number", true)
      );
 }

 private Command createQuoteCommand() {
-    CommandTierII quote = new CommandTierII("quote", "For quoting funny things in the server");
+    SubCommand quote = new SubCommand("quote", "For quoting funny things in the server");
     quote.addOption(
         new SubOption("add", "Add a quote").addOptions(
             new StringOption("quote", "The quote itself", true),